jonbnewman/mobx-store-provider/README.md

 Using mobx-state-tree with newer React requires a bit of glue logic, this library provides that.

-It provides a method for supplying your React components with a mobx-state-tree store, so they can bind to and trigger actions on it.
+It provides utilities for creating and supplying your React components with a mobx-state-tree store, so they can bind to and trigger actions on it.

 ## What problem does mobx-store-provider solve?